THE

 notification in the official Gazette.

-information and data as may be necessary in order to remove unreasonably
+shall gather such information and data as may be necessary in order to remove

-dangerous products and faulty and defective services from trade or commerce.
+unreasonably dangerous products and faulty and defective services from trade or

-representation of consumers and associations of trade, industry and services,
+adequate representation of consumers and associations of trade, industry and

 Part VIII

-arising out of contravention of any provisions of this Act shall be filed
+of contravention of any provisions of this Act shall be filed before a

 (a) the